 And once you run them through effects, the floodgates of tonal possibilities multiply exponentially.
 As a matter of fact, pairing a 12-string electric with a fuzz pedal has become a go-to sound for many players looking to expand their options.

-- How To Choose The Best Best 12-String Guitar For You
+- How To Choose The Right 12-String For You

 The Guild Starfire I 12-ST 12-string Semi-hollow Electric Guitar is our Top Pick.
 This is a versatile and nice-sounding 12-string with good tuning stability and a full-bodied sound on a mahogany body.